FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

    264 scanlines.

    What is the best granularity to use in this context ?
-The TIM64T register allows waiting at most 64*256/76 = 215.6 scanlines, which is not enough.
-The T1024T register allows waiting:
+The TIM64T register (decremented every 64 clocks) allows waiting at most 64*256/76 = 215.6 scanlines, which is not enough.
+The T1024T register (decremented every 1024 clocks) allows waiting:

    * 18*1024/76 = 242.5 lines
    * 19*1024/76 = 256 lines